justjake/quickjs-emscripten/packages/variant-quickjs-wasmfile-debug-sync/README.md

 Exports the following in package.json for the package entrypoint:

-- undefined
+- Exports a NodeJS-compatible CommonJS module, which is faster to load and run compared to an ESModule.
-- undefined
+- Exports a NodeJS-compatible ESModule.
+Cannot be imported synchronously from a NodeJS CommonJS module.
-- Exports a browser-compatible ESModule.
+- Exports a browser-compatible ESModule, designed to work in browsers and browser-like environments.

 ## Extra async magic?
 No